windwalker-io/srp/README.md

 ### About the `S` and `M`

 When client and server generating `M`, they will both generate a premaster secret (`S`).
-The `S` should be same, event if the 2 sides did not send `S` to another.
+The `S` should be same, even if the 2 sides did not send `S` to another.
 The `M1` and `M2` is a verifier to make sure both side have a same `S`.
 So, `S` can be a trusted session key or encryption key if you want to do some other cryptography behavior in the future.

 ## Some Important Notes